 - Set your cable/DSL router to route all incoming (from the Internet) TCP traffic destined for

 port 80(Web traffic) to your Debian system.

-That's it!
-You're live on the 'Net!
+That's all there is to it.
+Complete these steps and your Web site is live on the 'Net!
 Actually, it'll take a few hours for your DNS information (the information ddclient is sending to EasyDNS) to get propogated to the DNS servers of ISPs, but anyone anywhere should be able to browse to your Web server using your domain name by the next day.

 Setting the cable/DSL router to forward all incoming

 port 80TCP traffic to your Debian system depends on what type of router you have.
 On a Linksys router, the port forwarding is found under the "Applications and Gaming" section of the router configuration.

 Note that in this example we're assuming your Debian server's static IP address is 192.168.1.12.
 Be sure to click on the "Save Settings" button at the bottom of this page after entering your port forwarding numbers.

 The port forwarding feature of a router can also be used to forward different types of Internet traffic to your server or to different devices.
 For example, if you were going to set up your Debian server as an e-mail server, you'd want to put in a second entry to forward port 25 (the SMTP port) traffic to your Debian server.

 Another example would be to set up an IP camera (also referred to as a network camera) at your home that could be viewed from anywhere on the Internet (or made a part of the Web pages on your Web server).
 Note that an IP camera is not the same as a typical "Web cam" that connects to a computer via a USB cable.
 An IP camera is a stand-alone device with a network (RJ-45 or wireless) connection that contains it's own internal Web server.
 As such it acts like a stand-alone server.